Kirkintilloch Rob Roy F.C.: History

 They are named after a defunct curling club which bore the same name, formed in 1855.

 The well-known footballer Chic Charnley had a spell playing for The Rabs as did ex-Rangers defender Marvin Andrews.
 The Rabs have had many famous names playing for them – Joe McBride, Stevie Chalmers, George Young, Andy Lynch and Andy Ritchie.

 The Rabs also featured in the very first televised Scottish Junior Cup Final on STV when they played Kilbirnie Ladeside in the 1977 final at Hampden Park, Glasgow, in front of a crowd of 11,476.

 On 15 May 1963, Chelsea (who had just gained promotion to the top tier of the Football League) came to Adamslie Park to play Rob Roy in what was billed as a "Freedom from Hunger" charity match.
-Chelsea won 3–2 with their goals coming from Mulholland (two goals) and Peter Houseman.
+Chelsea won 3–2 with their goals coming from Jimmy Mulholland (two goals) and Peter Houseman.
 Cooper and Reid (penalty) had pulled Rob Roy back to 2–2 before Houseman's winner.

 After season 2007–08, Rob Roy were promoted to the Super Premier Division of the West Region.
 In season 2008–09 they finished a respectable sixth in the top division and also reached, for the first time in nearly 30 years, the semi-finals of the Scottish Junior Cup; they narrowly lost 1–0 on aggregate to the subsequent winners, Auchinleck Talbot.

 Season 2016–17 was Rob Roy's eighth season in the Super Premier Division of the West Region, a season where the club achieved a record high finish of 2nd and a record high points total of 43 as well as adding the Central League Cup to the trophy cabinet.